 When is Puy du Fou open?

-Puy du Fou is open until 3 November 2019 and then from 4 April to 1 November 2020.
+Puy du Fou reopened on 11 June and is open until 1 November 2020.

 Disclosure: I was invited on a press trip to experience Puy du Fou and had my travel, accommodation and park entrance covered in exchange for coverage on my blog and social media.
 All opinions are my own.
 Some images are courtesy of Puy du Fou.
 If you are looking at wet weather or food photos these are mine.